bafonins/t0d0-app-test/README.md

 # Features

+## Authentication

+The application implement basic authentication using [passport-local](https://github.com/jaredhanson/passport-local) authentication.
+For simplicity sake, only a username is required to distinguish between unique users and track todo ownership.
+After successful initial login [passport-jwt](https://www.npmjs.com/package/passport-jwt) auth is used to authenticate a user.
+The same [jwt token](https://jwt.io/) is used to authorize users for create,update and delete operations.
+The token is persisted in `localStorage` and sent as `Authorization: Breader ...token...` in all requests to server when present.
+It is worth mentioning, that the token has no expiry date.
+This is done on purpose for simplicity sake.
+In general, users should receive 2 tokens with expiry date: `access_token` and `refresh_token`.

 ## Pagination

 List data in the application is paginated using offset-based pagination.
 Both, root level and nested todos are paginated with the default page size of 10.